swift-kim/flutter-tizen/doc/develop-plugin.md

 # Writing a new plugin to use platform features

-This document helps you understand how to get started with developing Flutter plugins for Tizen platform to enable platform-specific functionality.
-This document assumes you already have basic understanding of [how plugins are different from pure Dart packages](https://flutter.dev/docs/development/packages-and-plugins/developing-packages#types) and [how platform channels work in Flutter](https://flutter.dev/docs/development/platform-integration/platform-channels).
+This document helps you understand how to get started with developing Flutter plugins for Tizen devices to enable platform-specific functionality.
+This document assumes you already have basic understanding of [how plugins are different from general Dart packages](https://flutter.dev/docs/development/packages-and-plugins/developing-packages#types) and [how platform channels work in Flutter](https://flutter.dev/docs/development/platform-integration/platform-channels).

-## Types of plugins
+## Overview

-Flutter plugins for Tizen can be classified into various types as follows.
+Here are a few things you might consider when developing Flutter plugins for Tizen and other platforms.

 ### Implementation language

 - C/C++ (based on platform channels)
 - Dart (based on Dart FFI)

-Most of Flutter plugins are written in their platform native languages, such as Java on Android and C/C++ on Linux.
-However, some Windows plugins like [`path_provider_windows`](https://github.com/flutter/plugins/tree/master/packages/path_provider/path_provider_windows) and Tizen plugins like [`url_launcher_tizen`](https://github.com/flutter-tizen/plugins/tree/master/packages/url_launcher) are written in Dart using [Dart FFI](https://dart.dev/guides/libraries/c-interop) without any native code.
-To learn more about FFI-based plugins, read [Flutter Docs: Binding to native code using dart:ffi](https://flutter.dev/docs/development/platform-integration/c-interop).
-This document only covers native type plugins written in Tizen's native language (C/C++).
+Typical Flutter plugins are written in their platform native languages, such as Java on Android and C/C++ on Tizen.
+However, some Windows plugins such as [`path_provider_windows`](https://github.com/flutter/plugins/tree/master/packages/path_provider/path_provider_windows) and Tizen plugins such as [`url_launcher_tizen`](https://github.com/flutter-tizen/plugins/tree/master/packages/url_launcher) are written in pure Dart using [Dart FFI](https://dart.dev/guides/libraries/c-interop) without any native code.
+To learn more about FFI-based plugins, you might read [Flutter Docs: Binding to native code using dart:ffi](https://flutter.dev/docs/development/platform-integration/c-interop).
+This document only covers native Tizen plugins written in C/C++.

 ### Targeting multiple platforms vs. Tizen only

-A Flutter plugin may support more than one platforms such as Android, iOS, Tizen, Windows, and so on.
-Typical examples of plugins that target multiple platforms are [Flutter 1st-party plugins](https://github.com/flutter/plugins) created by the Flutter team.
-Most of their plugins have implementations for Android and iOS by default, and some of them are implemented for web, Windows, macOS, and Linux as well.
-The [federated plugins](https://flutter.dev/docs/development/packages-and-plugins/developing-packages#federated-plugins) structure is used as a modern standard when creating plugins that support various platforms.
-A federated plugin typically consists of an app-facing package, a **platform interface package**, and platform package(s) for each platform.
+A Flutter plugin may support more than one platforms.
+For example, [Flutter 1st-party plugins](https://github.com/flutter/plugins) developed by the Flutter team typically support two (Android, iOS) or more platforms (web, Windows, macOS, Linux), based on the team's priority and the availability of the functionality on the platform.

-On the other hand, if necessary, you can create a plugin that only supports a single platform, e.g. [`flutter_plugin_android_lifecycle`](https://github.com/flutter/plugins/tree/master/packages/flutter_plugin_android_lifecycle) for Android and [`wearable_rotary`](https://github.com/flutter-tizen/plugins/tree/master/packages/wearable_rotary) for Tizen.
-Creating this type of plugin is practically not different from creating a federated plugin, except that you don't need to create multiple packages including a platform interface pacakge.
+[Federated plugins](https://flutter.dev/docs/development/packages-and-plugins/developing-packages#federated-plugins) are a typical way of creating plugins that have different platform implementations.
+A federated plugin consists of an app-facing package, a **platform interface package**, and platform package(s) for each platform.
+On the other hand, it is also possible to create a plugin that only supports a single platform, e.g. [`flutter_plugin_android_lifecycle`](https://github.com/flutter/plugins/tree/master/packages/flutter_plugin_android_lifecycle) for Android and [`wearable_rotary`](https://github.com/flutter-tizen/plugins/tree/master/packages/wearable_rotary) for Tizen.
+In this case, there's no need to create a platform interface package.
+Instead, you can put everything into a single package.

 ### Extending existing plugins vs. Creating new plugins

-Adding a new platform implementation to an existing federated plugin is simple: create a platform package that implements the platform interface of the target plugin.
-It is not strictly required for the new package to get endorsed by the original plugin author, and such package is called _unendorsed_ plugin.
-A developer can still use the unendorsed implementation of the plugin in their app, but must add the platform package to the app's pubspec file.
-For example, if there is a `foobar_tizen` implementation for the `foobar` plugin, the app's pubspec file must include both the `foobar` and `foobar_tizen` dependencies unless the original `foobar` author adds `foobar_tizen` as a dependency in the pubspec of `foobar`.
+Adding a new platform support to an existing federated plugin is simple: create a platform package that implements the platform interface of the plugin.
+It is technically not required for the original plugin author to _endorse_ the new platform implementation.
+A developer can still use the unendorsed implementation of the plugin in their app, but must specify both package dependencies in the app's pubspec file.
+For example, if there is a `foobar_tizen` implementation for the `foobar` plugin, the app's pubspec file must include both the `foobar` and `foobar_tizen` dependencies, unless the original `foobar` author adds `foobar_tizen` as a dependency in the pubspec of `foobar`.

-Note: Even if the original plugin is not a federated plugin (has no platform interface package), you can still create an unendorsed platform implementation of the plugin by implicitly implementing the plugin's platform channels.
+Note: Even if the original plugin is not a federated plugin (has no platform interface package), it is possible to create an unendorsed platform implementation of the plugin by implicitly implementing the plugin's platform channels.

-Obviously, you can also create a plugin that has never existed in the world.
-The new plugin can be either a single package plugin or a federated plugin, depending on whether you want to target Tizen platform only or other platforms as well.
-The former is usually the case where the functionality that you want to implement is specific to Tizen, but not common to other platforms.
+You can create a new plugin from scratch if the functionality you want to implement is not implemented by any other plugin, or is specific to Tizen.
+The new plugin can be either a single package plugin or a federated plugin, depending on whether you want to target the Tizen platform only or other platforms as well.

 ## Create a plugin package